 Instructions

-- Soak the beans: Sort the cannellini beans, removing broken beans, stones, and dirt clods.
-Rinse the beans put them in a large container with the fine sea salt, and cover with 2 quarts water.
+- Soak the beans overnight: Sort the cannellini beans, removing broken beans, stones, and dirt clods.
+Rinse the beans, put them in a large container with the fine sea salt, and cover with 2 quarts water.
 Let the beans soak for at least 8 hours, or overnight.
 Drain and rinse the beans.

-- Sauté the aromatics: Heat the olive oil in the pressure cooker pot over medium-high heat (sauté mode in an electric pressure cooker) until the oil starts shimmering.
-Add the onion, carrots, and garlic, and sprinkle with the ½ teaspoon salt and red pepper flakes.
+- Sauté the aromatics: Add the oil to an Instant Pot set to sauté mode - high.
+(Or other pressure cooker over medium-high heat.)
+Heat the oil until it starts shimmering, about 3 minutes.
+Add the onion, carrots, and garlic, and sprinkle with the ½ teaspoon salt and the red pepper flakes.
 Sauté until the onions are softened, about 5 minutes.

 Equipment